pojntfx/uni-sciwriting-notes/docs/main.md

 - Formulating the scientific question
 - Creating a structure
-- Searching and analysising literature
+- Searching and analyzing literature
 - Refining the structure (two layers) including page numbers
 - Selecting graphics (with sources)
 - Writing